 BPO (Business Process Outsourcing)

-BPO (Business Process Outsourcing) is a practice that implies delegating a part of the company’s business processes to an outer third-party contractor .
-Typically BPO meaning refers to such non-profile services as recruitment, call centers, data management, payroll, etc .
-It is one of the forms of outsourcing that requires the most of communication between the client and the vendor.
+BPO (Business Process Outsourcing) is a practice that implies delegating a part of the company’s business processes to a third-party contractor .
+Typically BPO meaning refers to non-profile services like recruitment, call centers, data management, payroll, etc .
+It is one of the models of outsourcing that requires the most of communication between the client and the vendor.

 Initially, BPO was mainly used in the manufacturing industry and some of the main “processes” that were outsourced were different parts of the supply chain.
-It was back in 1921 that Coca-Cola decided to outsource some of its processes to another company in the Philippines.
-That could fairly be called one of the first cases of BPO.
+Back in 1921 Coca-Cola decided to outsource some of its processes to another company in the Philippines which was one of the first cases of BPO.
 However, what is a BPO today?

-A business process outsourcing definition as we understand it now has only begun shaping in the late 1990s.
+A business process outsourcing definition as we understand it now has begun gaining popularity in the late 1990s.
 The first case of BPO term was used in 1992 by a man named Frank Holz who founded the first Philippinian call center and put a start to the BPO consulting industry.
-Now BPO is acknowledged all over the world and is a common practice for many companies of all sorts.
+Now, BPO is acknowledged all over the world and is a common practice for many companies within a variety of industries.

 Main BPO Model Features